orchy-mfe/orchy-doc/docs/documentation/wc-configuration/microPages.md

 ### microPages.microFrontends.properties

-`properties` field object contains the additional properties that will be available at Micro Frontend's mount phase.
+`properties` field object contains the additional properties that will be available at the Micro Frontend's mount phase.

 ## microPages configuration example